nlply/paper_reading/README.md

 * **In-Context Impersonation** "In-Context Impersonation Reveals Large Language Models' Strengths and Biases"
 * **VISBIAS** "VISBIAS: Measuring Explicit and Implicit Social Biases in Vision Language Models"
 * **Two Hundred Sentiment** "Examining Gender and Race Bias in Two Hundred Sentiment Analysis Systems"
+* **No LLM is Free** "No LLM is Free From Bias: A Comprehensive Study of Bias Evaluation in Large Language models"